 But it also happens that recursive structure is fundamental to the history of architecture, especially to the gothic, renaissance and baroque architecture of Europe — covering roughly the 500 years between the 13th and 18th centuries.
 The strange case of "recursive architecture" shows us the damage one missing idea can create.
 It suggests also how hard it is to talk across the cultural Berlin Wall that separates science and art.
-And the recurrence of this phenomenon in art and nature underlines an important aspect of the human sense of beauty.
+And the recurrence of this phenomenon in art and nature underlines an important aspect of the human sense of beauty.--Computer scientist David Gelernter on the importance of the concept of recursive structure.
+I'm reminded of the Mandelbox:

 ...George Hersey wrote astutely of Bramante's design (ca 1500) for St Peter's in the Vatican that it consists of "a single macrochapel…, four sets of what I will call maxichapels, sixteen minichapels, and thirty-two microchapels."
 "The principle [he explains] is that of Chinese boxes — or, for that matter, fractals."